 Supported by a network of volunteers, the charity organises monthly Sunday afternoon tea parties for small groups of older people, aged 75 and over, who live alone.

 Each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.
-The rea parties are a real lifeline of friendship for the older guests who have little or no contact with family or friends.
-They bring people of all ages together, develop fulfilling friendships and support networks, and give everyone involved something to look forward to each month.
+The group is welcomed by a different host each month, but the drivers remain the same, which means that over months and years, acquaintances turn into friends and loneliness is replaced by companionship.
+The tea parties are a real lifeline of friendship for the elderly guests, many of whom have little or no contact with family or friends.

 first tea party held